Whitnie13/Data-Professional-Survey-Analysis/README.md

 Users can interact with the visualizations by selecting filters such as job role, industry, and programming languages.
 The dashboard provides a comprehensive overview of the current state of the data science industry and can be used by job seekers, hiring managers, and industry analysts to gain valuable insights into the field.

+ Data was sourced from Alex Freberg known as Alex the Analyst on YouTube.
+This project was inspired by Him.

 Data Professional Survey Analysis